She's a Brick....House

 As a Half-Orc she has:

-“Intimidating” (1 luck to all saves) Tattooed as part of her initiation into the tribal mysteries.
+Sacred Tattoo ( +1 luck bonus to all saves) Tattooed as part of her initiation into the tribal mysteries.
 The work has left her strangely touched, but she is uncomfortable about some of the implications of the tattooing.

 She is a Caravan Guard for Melvin, having ridden the circuit around the storval plateau a few times.
 (Campaign)

-“Accelerated Drinker” The Shamans of her tribe often brewed unsafe/disgusting concoctions that were supposed to improve the prowess of warriors in battle.
-However if you actually tasted them you were likely to throw up to everyone’s amusement.
+The Shamans of her tribe often brewed unsafe/disgusting concoctions that were supposed to improve the prowess of warriors in battle.
+One learned to drink quickly, for if you actually tasted them you were likely to throw up to everyone’s amusement.

 Ubada Longshanks is well named.
 Her height is a staggering 6’9”, taller than most Half-breeds.
 She weighs in at 275 lbs, an impressive size for a half-orc.
 She has thick black hair, grey eyes and greenish skin.
 She sports a tattoo sleeve which covers her left hand and forearm.
 She keeps this covered in public.